Agheb/PyRunnerGame/Readme.md

 		    - [ ] global high score (top 10)
 		    - [ ] Players can set their name
 		    - [ ] teams switch role each round (enemy becomes attacker and the other way round)
-	    - [ ] both attackers need to collect specific keys to get to the next level
+	    - [ ] both players need to collect specific keys to get to the next level
 	    - [ ] the players have to collect all coins
 	        - [ ] every coin increases the players/teams score
 	        - [ ] enemies can collect one coin each (or more in mp?)